Curious about what to expect in labor and delivery?

 The Labor Doula's role is to assist their client [and partner(s)] in preparing for birth, and to provide information about birth options and resources, and to provide emotional support.

-During labor and birth, the Labor Doula facilitates communications between the client, birthing team and the caregivers.
-She supports the mother and her partner(s) with the use of physical, emotional and informational support.
+During labor and birth, the Labor Doula facilitates communications between the client, birthing team and the caregivers and provides physical, emotional and informational support.

-During the postpartum period, the Labor Doula assists the mother in processing her birth experience, answering questions about newborn care, breastfeeding, and referring the family to appropriate resources as needed.
+During the postpartum period, the Labor Doula assists in processing the birth experience, answering questions about newborn care, lactation and newborn feeding, and referring the family to appropriate resources as needed.